 Be nice.
 Or else.

-UX/Design Google Developer Expert Joined about 5 years ago via an invitation from Asher S.
+UX/Design Google Developer Expert Joined over 5 years ago via an invitation from Asher S.

 I think it does make sense to have such course focused on Framer X, especially since React is so huge that it can be hard to start for some non-technical designers.
 I personally would take the course if it's properly focused on what we do day-to-day and how it can improve the communication between design and dev :)